Viola Desmond: Biography

 In addition to the salon, Desmond opened The Desmond School of Beauty Culture so that black women would not have to travel as far as they had to receive proper training.
 Catering to women from Nova Scotia, New Brunswick and Quebec, the school operated using a vertical integration framework.
 Students were provided with the skills required to open their own businesses and provide jobs for other black women within their communities.
 Each year as many as fifteen women graduated from the school, all of whom had been denied admission to whites-only training schools.
-Desmond also started her own line of beauty products, Vi's Beauty Products, which she marketed and sold herself.
+Desmond also started her own product line, Vi's Beauty Products, which she marketed and sold herself.